SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 **Video: Lower third - Show the key words - [0:15 - 0:21](https://youtu.be/2Ff6NQrWMsY?t=15)**

+Feedback example: "In the Lower Third their name is spelled incorrectly."

 ### 3. Overlay

 An overlay is any footage, graphic or visual element that adds detail or information to the main footage.
 B-Roll can also be a type of overlay.

+For example, when talking about a particular Rule for SSW and displaying a lower third with a link to the Rule.

 `https://tv.ssw.com/wp-content/uploads/2022/11/Overlay.png`

-For example, when talking about a particular Rule for SSW and displaying a lower third with a link to the Rule.
+Feedback example: "Add in some overlay during this part to show what they are talking about in the primary footage."

 ### 4. B-Roll Footage

 B-Roll is any supplemental footage used to visually support the primary footage in telling the story by adding detail and examples.
+B-Roll and overlay are common terms for footage that is placed over the top of primary footage to help clarify the topic/subject for the viewer.
+Primary footage can be greatly enhanced by using B-Roll.

 The video here uses B-Roll footage - developers at work, to supplement the primary footage audio "our developers are working really hard".